apiraino/apiraino.github.io/_posts/2019-08-26-ethberlin-zwei.md

 ---
 layout: post
-title: "Returning from ETHBerlinZwei"
+title: Returning from ETHBerlinZwei
---
+---

 ### <a id="part_1" href="#part_1" class="header-anchor">#</a> An impostor trolling at a "Web 3.0" hackaton